L+M in the Community

 When it comes to community benefits, it's often the little things that make the biggest difference.
 Consider what happens each day at the Homeless Hospitality Center in New London: an employee from the shelter drops off dirty sheets at L+M Hospital; they return to the shelter with clean ones.
 It happens every day, all year, free of charge, thanks to L+M. The service saves the shelter time, boosts the moral of the guests who always sleep on clean linens, and, most importantly of all, the service saves the shelter many thousands of dollars.

-Laurel Holmes, Director, Community Health, Outreach + Partnerships
+Laurel Holmes, Director, Community Partnerships + Population Health

 L+M's community commitment also includes a pediatric weight management program to help children fight obesity and subsidized healthcare services for those in need, ranging from emergency and trauma visits to neonatal intensive care.